Jacob Zuma: Cabinet reshuffles

 Zuma was criticised for a lack of stability in his cabinet.
-During his two terms in office, he implemented twelve cabinet reshuffles, and some of his appointments unsettled financial markets, such as when Finance Minister Nhlanhla Nene was replacedwith the little-known backbencher Des van Rooyen in the 9 December 2015 reshuffle.
+During his two terms in office, he implemented twelve cabinet reshuffles, and some of his appointments unsettled financial markets, such as when Finance Minister Nhlanhla Nene was replaced with the little-known backbencher Des van Rooyen in the 9 December 2015 reshuffle.
 The political response was so hostile that van Rooyen was replaced by Pravin Gordhan after four days in office.
 Later, on 31 March 2017, Gordhan was sacked and replaced by Malusi Gigaba.
 Gordhan's deputy Jonas, who had alleged corruption by the Guptas a year earlier, was also fired.
 The reshuffle was criticised by senior ANC leaders including Deputy President Ramaphosa, from the SACP, and from members of the public, who, on 7 April, launched protests against Zuma and his government in several of South Africa's major cities.
 Another march on the Union Buildings on 12 April, Zuma's birthday, was organised by a coalition of seven opposition parties.
 It attracted tens of thousands of protesters and the Mail & Guardian said that it was "possibly the largest march in post-apartheid history".